-Shadow puppets aren’t just for sunny days, they’re great fun indoors with a torch in winter too.
-These Halloween shadow puppets would be great for a Halloween Party activity or for adding a bit of spooky science fun to your house decorations.
+Shadow puppets aren’t just for sunny days.
+They’re great fun indoors with a torch in winter, too.
+These Halloween shadow puppets are a great simple science and craft activity for a Halloween party or for adding a bit of spooky science fun to your house decorations.

 What is a shadow?